Don't Play Us Cheap (film): Conception, themes and analysis

 Melvin Van Peebles, pictured in 2015, wrote, produced, directed, edited and scored the film.
 The cover of one of his albums can be seen as part of the film's set decoration.

 Melvin Van Peebles conceived the story of Don't Play Us Cheap after attending a New York City party thrown by an old black woman.
 When he returned to his home in France, he thought of what would happen if these wonderful, kind, open people were invaded by imps bent on destroying their party.
 He used this idea as the basis for his French language novel, La fête à Harlem (1967), which he subsequently translated into English.
 Van Peebles initially conceived of the English adaptation of his French novel as a stage musical; and it had its premiere on the stage at San Francisco State College in November 1970 prior to the creation of the movie.

 After this, Van Peebles intended to turn the stage musical into a film as a follow-up to his Sweet Sweetback's Baadasssss Song (1971).
-A Broadway production of the stage musical was not planned at the time of the film's creation in 1971, but the failure to find a distubtror for the completed film led to Van Peebles decision to bring the musical to Broadway in 1972 for a production of the play at the Ethel Barrymore Theatre.
+A Broadway production of the stage musical was not planned at the time of the film's creation in 1971, but the failure to find a distributor for the completed film led to Van Peebles decision to bring the musical to Broadway in 1972 for a production of the play at the Ethel Barrymore Theatre.
 The musical was nominated for two Tony Awards; including Van Peebles for the Tony Award for Best Book of a Musical.